-- Front organization pocket has plenty of slots for cords, chargers and other electronic accessories
+- A front organizational pocket has plenty of slots for cords, chargers and other electronic accessories

-- Zippered side pockets expand for water bottle use or extra cord storage
+- Two zippered side pockets expand for water bottle use or extra cord storage

-- Stretch stash pocket accommodates nearly anything oversized or extra you need to carry
+- The roomy front stretch stash pocket accommodates any extra gear you need to carry

 - 862 g (1 lb 14.4 oz)

 Body: 7.4-oz 630-denier 100% nylon (50% recycled/50% high-tenacity) plain weave.

 Both with a polyurethane coating and a DWR (durable water repellent) finishView The Footprint Chronicles

 32L (1953 cu in)

 DWR (durable water repellent) fabric finish repels light rain and snow and decreases dry times.
 When DWR is used in conjunction with a waterproof/breathable barrier, the DWR finish keeps the outer fabric from becoming saturated so that the breathable barrier can do its job.